 Skip to content

-Stenciletto game for mobile devices
+Stenciletto shapes game for mobile devices

 “Loved it!
 Challenging and utterly brilliant in its concept.
 A highly innovative game that has a solid basis grounded in psychology for a change.
 Thank you!”

-screenshot of Stenciletto game
+Stenciletto geometric shapes game

 Pattern and the 5 colored stencils used to make it